 We use company-specific base mortality tables for healthy annuitants in qualified pension plans.
 We use tables issued by the Society of Actuaries for non-annuitants in qualified pension plans, all nonqualified pension participants and OPEB participants.
 For tables issued by the Society of Actuaries, we use Pri-2012 mortality tables with adjustments for blue collar, white collar or no collar depending on the plan.
 Mortality is projected for all plans using Scale MP-2021 with generational projection for both years.
+In 2024, no changes have been made to the plans' mortality tables.
 In 2023, we switched two OPEB plans from company-specific base mortality tables to the Pri-2012 mortality tables to align with our other OPEB plans.
-In 2022, we switched one pension plan from the Pri-2012 mortality tables to company-specific base mortality tables.